 Act 168 of 2014, the “Pass the Trash” Act, creates increased responsibilities and procedures a school district must follow when hiring new employees.
 The purpose of the Act is to eliminate the practice whereby a school district terminates an employee for inappropriate conduct toward a student, without publicly reporting the inappropriate conduct.
 Confidentiality agreements which conceal this type of conduct are void and unenforceable if entered after the effective date of the Act (December 22, 2014).
 In addition to prohibiting these types of confidentiality arrangements, the Act requires school districts, and independent contractors, to take the steps listed below.
 These steps are in addition to the background check requirements which remain in effect:

 1.Every applicant for a job involving direct contact with children must complete Section 1 of the Commonwealth of Pennsylvania Sexual Misconduct/Abuse Disclosure Release, created by the Pennsylvania Department of Education.
-The form may be obtained at the following link:

 Each applicant must fill out a separate form for each of the following: 1) the applicant’s current employer, 2) any past school employer, and 3) any past employer which employed the applicant in a position involving direct contact with children.
 The form asks the applicant to disclose any incidents of abuse or sexual misconduct at the applicant’s current and prior jobs.
 By signing the form, the applicant authorizes employers to disclose incidents of abuse or sexual misconduct, and related investigations or allegations.
 A school district may not hire an employee who will have direct contact with children if that employee has not completed this form for all eligible current and prior jobs.